World History Assignments

 ——————————————————————————————

 Fill out the Cornell Notes sheet provided in class to review all of the information covered over the course of the unit.
-If you are absent, please print out the attached PDF and watch the attached video to finish this assignment.
+If you are out of class, please print out the attached PDF and watch the attached video to finish this assignment.

 Note: This is a paper assignment, you will need to take a picture or add a video if we are online or you are on contract/independent study.
 If we are in-person, you do not need to do anything here.